Chi Psi

-Chi Psi (ΧΨ) is a fraternity consisting of active chapters at 33 American colleges and universities.
-Chi Psi was founded in 1841 at Union College in Schenectady, New York with the idea of emphasizing the fraternal and social principles of a brotherhood.
-It was the first Greek-letter organization to be founded on these grounds, rather than the literary characteristics of the seven then-existing fraternities.
+Chi Psi (ΧΨ) is a fraternity consisting of active chapters at 34 American colleges and universities.
+Chi Psi was founded in 1841 at Union College in Schenectady, New York.
+It was the first Greek-letter organization to be founded on the grounds of fraternal bonds, rather than the literary characteristics of the seven then-existing fraternities.

-In 1846, Chi Psi was the first fraternity in the nation to establish a fraternity house.
+Chi Psi was the first fraternity in the nation to establish a fraternity house.
 This was a building at the University of Michigan, which was said to resemble a hunting lodge; hence, Chi Psi now refers to all its houses as lodges.

 History

 Chi Psi was founded on May 20, 1841, by ten students at Union College.
-The founding members were Philip Spencer, Robert Heyward McFaddin, Jacob Henry Farrell, John Brush Jr., Samuel Titus Taber, James Lafayette Witherspoon (cousin of McFaddin), William Force Terhune, Alexander Peter Berthoud, James Chatham Duane, and Patrick Upshaw Major.
+The founding members were Philip Spencer, Robert Heyward McFaddin, Jacob Henry Farrell, John Brush Jr., Samuel Titus Taber, James Lafayette Witherspoon, William Force Terhune, Alexander Peter Berthoud, James Chatham Duane, and Patrick Upshaw Major.

 Chi Psi was founded as a brotherhood that embraces related values that were adopted at its founding in 1841.
 A revision of the values was adopted at 122nd National Convention in 1963.
 Chi Psi also embraces the idea of being a true gentleman, by following the definition of a gentleman as put forward by John Walter Wayland's "The True Gentleman":